How to write a song: Make a song in 7 steps

 Though you’ll sometimes want to sit down and intentionally brainstorm ideas, many songwriters share that their best ideas seem to emerge when they least expect them—in the middle of a conversation, while doing the dishes, or in the shower, for example.

-When you finally sit down to make a song, there’s no guarantee that you’ll be inspired to write.
-But the good news is, you’ll always have a bank of ideas to flip through.
+When you finally sit down to make a song, there’s no guarantee that you’ll be inspired to write, but with this approach you’ll always have a bank of ideas to flip through.
 And while they may not all be song-worthy, there’s bound to be a gem in there somewhere.

 If you haven’t had a chance to gather any ideas naturally, or nothing has come to mind, try a songwriting challenge or use a prompt.
 These will provide specific parameters for you to work within; without them, the infinite number of directions your song can take might simply overwhelm you.